NickPaterson/gatsby-starter-lumen/content/posts/2023-02-11---Setting-up-Laravel/index.md

 ![mkdir(): Permission denied](./media/mkdir-permissions.png)

-Using linux `ll` command to list the names of the files, with permissons and groups information.
-I saw that the www folder was owned by the root user, which was denying access for laravel to create a new directory in the www directory.
+Using linux `ll` command to list the names of the files, with permissions  and groups information.
+I saw that the www folder was owned by the root user, which was denying Laravel access to create a new directory in the www directory.

 ![Directory Information](./media/root-dir.png)